pantherale0/ha-nintendoparentalcontrols/README.md

 - Screen time sensor displays last 5 days of usage, including applications used and players.
 - Switch to enable/disable the "Suspend Software" mode once the screentime limit has been reached.
 - Switch to "lock"/"unlock" the device (providing "Suspend Software Limit" is turned on)
+- Switch to enable and disable alarms for the current day, Nintendo resets this back at midnight.
+- Raises issues if an error occures with the OAuth configuration (such as Nintendo changing the client IDs)
+- Allows for reauthentication if the session token expires (usually around 2 years).

 ## Installation